poojakira/orbit-Q/README.md

 Orbit-Q is a **systems-level ML infrastructure platform** specifically designed for satellite telemetry anomaly detection.
 Engineered for production-scale reliability, it provides an end-to-end pipeline from high-frequency telemetry ingestion to multi-model ensemble detection and operator-facing command & control dashboards.

 ---
+## Project Background

+orbit-Q started as an exploratory project to prototype a CubeSat-oriented health monitoring stack with realistic telemetry constraints.
+In 2026, I turned those early notebooks into a structured repository that:

+- Ingests and processes satellite-style sensor and status streams
+- Runs anomaly detection over health metrics and communication channels
+- Integrates with Firebase and MLOps tooling for near-real-time monitoring

+It is designed as a lightweight but realistic template for small-satellite health pipelines.

+---
 ## 2. 👥 Team Contributions

 ### 2.1 Pooja Kiran - Lead ML Systems Architect